 Building Back

-In the middle of her Summer 2022 term, she was in a devasting car crash, affecting her physical health, her finances, and her mental health.
+In the middle of her Summer 2022 term, she was in a devastating car crash, affecting her physical health, her finances, and her mental health.
 She worried about missing course deadlines, but was able to overcome the dilemma by using Broward College resources – such as the Student Outreach Services, Henderson Counseling Services, and Tutor.com – to finish her work ahead of schedule.
 As a result, she received straight A’s for her summer courses.

 Elizabeth has been on an academic hot streak ever since.
 And in December, when she graduates with her associate degree, it will be with a 4.0 average.
 Following her graduation, she will be starting courses for her bachelor's degree at Broward College in the spring of 2023, majoring in Exceptional Student Education, K-12.
 She wants to pay back the gift of education Broward College and her family had bestowed upon her.